svadilfare/codoc-python/docs/getting_started.rst

 Start by creating a configuration file:

 You will also need a basic config file in the same folder, called ``config.py``.
-This file mainly needs a function called ``bootstrap`` to return a graph of the system in question.
-The example below returns a graph containing the ``myproject`` module, and it's direct dependencies:
+This file mainly needs a function called ``create_system_graph`` to return a graph of the system in question.
+The function takes ``**kwargs``, to pass along any flags.
+The example below returns a graph containing the ``myproject`` module, and it's direct dependencies - please replace ``myproject`` with the module you want to document:

 .. warning:: Using django?
 Please see :ref:`django` to bootstrap that correctly.
              Please see :ref:`multi_mods` if your code exposes multiple packages.